Contents

 Physical Inspection of Power Supply

 Inappropriate levels of power supply to the IC can cause overheating or overloading on the board.
-You can easily trace where high voltages might have caused damages by merely touching PBC’s surface and components.
+You can easily trace where high voltages might have caused damage by merely touching the PBC’s surface and components.

 You can use compressed canned air to cool a hotspot to test if the component is functioning correctly.
 However, you need to take some precautions while doing this.